Incident in Progress

 Urgent Call Center

 Directing calls away from emergency dispatch is important.
 Determine which partner can handle call volume and notify the public of where to call.
-Connecting with Alaska 2-1-1 may easy the congestion of 911 calls.
-Click the link below for Alaska 211 support.
+Connecting with Alaska 2-1-1 may ease the congestion of 911 calls.

 Activate Volunteers